TaygaHoshi/tt-project/Lists/List of Spells - Divine.md

 **Range:** 5 meters
 **Duration:** 2 rounds
 **Effect**
-	Choose an ally, and apply Protected to that ally for the duration of this spell.
+	Choose an ally, heal them for (5 + WRA/2) and apply Protected for the duration of this spell.

 ## Transfer Energy
 **Complexity:** Complex